SexChrLab/SCC-alignment/custom_config/README.md

 # Custom Config JSON

 These scripts can be used to help you to generate custom config JSONs to hold the required information to run sex chromosome complement (SCC) methods on your sequencing data.
 These scripts take a table of sample IDs with the sequencing files associated with those samples as input and produces a config json containing sample information and place holders for other variables used in the sex chromosome complement aware alignment protocols.
-It is intended to have a separate config for DNA based analyses (sex chromosome complement (SCC) check and variant calling) and RNA based analysis (gene quantification).
+It is intended to have a separate config for DNA based analyses (`SCC_check` and `SCC-aware_VariantCalling`) and RNA based analysis (`gene_quantification_RNAseq`).

 # Steps

-For DNA sequencing samples or RNA sequencing samples, separately:
+Separately for each set of DNA or RNA samples:
 1) Create sample info table csv
-2) Run generate config script
+2) Run `generate_custom_json_*.py` script

 # Sample info table file